devteam418/myteslamate/README.md

 ## Important Notice

-We developped this infrastructure, using the maximum of [free services of AWS](https://aws.amazon.com/free/), in order to provide an easy way to test the [TelsaMate](https://github.com/adriankumpf/teslamate) application for free.
+We developped this infrastructure, using the maximum of [free services of AWS](https://aws.amazon.com/free/), in order to provide an easy way to test the [TelsaMate](https://github.com/adriankumpf/teslamate) application for [almost] free.

 This infra is meant to be free of use during 12 months.
 Passed this period, **you'll be charged by AWS based on the infrastruture real cost**.

-We could not be responsible of any extra charge or costs if you wanted to pursue its usage, or if you forgot to disable it, after this period of time.
+We could not be responsible of any extra charges or costs if you wanted to pursue its usage, or if you forgot to disable it, after this period of time.

 ## Remarks

 As we use the [free services of AWS](https://aws.amazon.com/free/), this infra is as simple as possible.
 No Certificate, no Domain, no LoadBalancing, no Instance High Availability, etc...

-We use the [basic Docker installation mode](https://docs.teslamate.org/docs/installation/docker), as the [Advanced installation modes](https://docs.teslamate.org/docs/guides/traefik) are too heavy for the `t2.micro` free instance type.
+We use the [basic Docker installation mode](https://docs.teslamate.org/docs/installation/docker), as the [Advanced installation modes](https://docs.teslamate.org/docs/guides/traefik) is too heavy for the `t2.micro` free instance type.

 ## About Security